Branch and bound: Overview

 Using these operations, a B&B algorithm performs a top-down recursive search through the tree of instances formed by the branch operation.
-Upon visiting an instance I, it checks whether bound(I) is equal or greater than the current upper bound; if so, I may be safely discarded from the search and the recursion stops.
+Upon visiting an instance I, it checks whether bound(I) is equal to or greater than the current upper bound; if so, I may be safely discarded from the search and the recursion stops.
 This pruning step is usually implemented by maintaining a global variable that records the minimum upper bound seen among all instances examined so far.

 Generic version

-The following is the skeleton of a generic branch and bound algorithm for minimizing an arbitrary objective function f.
+The following is the skeleton of a generic branch-and-bound algorithm for minimizing an arbitrary objective function f.
 To obtain an actual algorithm from this, one requires a bounding function bound, that computes lower bounds of f on nodes of the search tree, as well as a problem-specific branching rule.
 As such, the generic algorithm presented here is a higher-order function.